 Singapore is an island city-state at the southern tip of the Malay peninsula.
 It’s a well-developed country with a top-class airport and bridge connections to Malaysia, making it a good bookend at the start or finish of an overland route through SE Asia.
-It isn’t exactly my favourite place though – nice and clean and orderly, yet stifled, controlled and a bit dull.
+It isn’t exactly my favourite place though – nice & clean, polite & orderly, yet also stifled, controlled and a bit dull.
 I recall my friend and I marvelling upon arrival from India at how clean it was, at the way the taxi driver made no attempt to rip us off, at how sensible the driving was – after 6 weeks of chaos in India, the contrast was amazing.
-Yet given the choice between the two, I’d much prefer to go to back to India… sci-fi author William Gibson nailed it in his ‘Disneyland with the Death Penalty‘ skewering for Wired magazine; it was written in the 90s but remains valid in my experience and sums up why I wasn’t so keen on the place.
+Yet given the choice between the two, I’d probably prefer to go to back to India… sci-fi author William Gibson nailed it in his ‘Disneyland with the Death Penalty‘ skewering for Wired magazine; it was written in the 90s but remains valid in my experience and sums up why I wasn’t massively keen on the place.
 Gibson and Wired were apparently banned from Singapore due to that article, which of course rather proved Gibson’s point!
-And if I were to be banned for sharing it, I really wouldn’t be all that fussed.
-That said, as noted above, Singapore makes a very convenient and obvious place to start or finish an overland run through SE Asia:
+That said, as noted above, Singapore is a pleasant place to spend a few days and it makes a very convenient and obvious starting or finishing point for an overland run through SE Asia:

 How to travel to and from Singapore overland